XiradornLab/phpbb_style_proxizen/README.md

 # Proxizen 3.1.9
 ## Sub Style for Prosilver
 ============
-Style for allowing you to do a sort direct style editing process in indirect way.
+Style for allowing you to do a direct style editing process in a sort of indirect and oldish way.
 This method also prevent the changes lost during phpBB updating process.
+Tested also on previous version of phpbb and it works.
 ============
 # Style Data
 **Stile Name:** ProXiZen